-The purpose of these best practices guidelines is to establish the proper procedures for drainage structures and waterways required for implementation of a major construction project using the Susitna Project as an example.
+The purpose of these best practices guidelines is to establish the proper procedures for design of drainage structures and waterways required for implementation of a construction project for the Alaska Power Authority.

 Drainage structures considered in these guidelines will consist of culverts, waterways, and the waterways beneath bridges which are required to implement temporary or permanent access to project features.
 The drainage structures and pertinent waterway work will be classified by the type of fish utilization that occurs in the watercourse where the project feature is proposed.
 These types are: